 For each clause of this Standard and for each software criticality category, an indication is given whether that clause is applicable (Y), not applicable (N), or applicable under the conditions thereby specified to that software criticality category.

+Security is a transversal activity that might be applied independently of software criticality.

 : Applicability matrix based on software criticality